TomasHubelbauer/firefox-youtube-buddy/README.md

   I f I find a channel whose catalog I want to browse through manually, I will do that, but in general, recommending old content is just attention bait and I don't want to see that.
+- Hide videos and comments that are not in the languages I speak Not sure if I will use video titles for this or if there is an easy way to get the video metadata, but basically any video that is not in English or Czech should be removed and the same is true for the video page comments.
+  I don't get why this isn't a feature on all user-generated content based sites already.

 If I ever decide to actually do this this repository will be where it happens.